 We performed a comparison between Appium and Sauce Labs based on real PeerSpot user reviews.

-Find out in this report how the two Regression Testing Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is easy to use."
+Find out in this report how the two Regression Testing Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of Appium is it supports iOS and AOS and is open-source."

 "The way Appium server interacts with mobile apps is fantastic.
 It provides all the information about the elements inside the app, Android as well as iOS.
 I can interact with the element quickly, just type some text or get some text values from the element - whether it's a drop-down, or web text, or a native element."